 Lewis will be the college’s first Eminent Professor of Law and Letters.

 Lewis founded Justice Teaching, a major effort to further law-focused and civic education throughout the State of Florida.
 According to their website, the ultimate goal of this program is to pair legal professional with every elementary, middle and high school in the state.
-The program currently has over 4,700 volunteer lawyers and judges active in 3,000 Florida schools.
+The program currently has over 4,700 volunteer lawyers from fairfax lawyers for drug charges and judges active in 3,000 Florida schools.

 The Justice Teaching Center for Civic Learning program will now be located at Florida Southern College as a change following Justice Lewis’ retirement from the Supreme Court of Florida.